• Skip to primary navigation

 • I used maple syrup, but feel free to use a sweetener you prefer.
 Taste as you go to adjust the sweetness to your personal preference.

-• The vanilla helps to add another layer of flavour and helps the overnight oats taste more sweet without adding more sweetener.
+• The vanilla helps to add another layer of flavor and helps the overnight oats taste more sweet without adding more sweetener.

-• The salt helps to round out the flavours and add a little bit of depth to the matcha overnight oats.
+• The salt helps to round out the flavors and add a little bit of depth to the matcha overnight oats.
 Don’t worry, it won’t make them salty.

 • If the oats are too thick after resting overnight, add a little more milk until you achieve the desired consistency.

-cups of matcha overnight oatmeal with a spoon on the table
+cups of matcha chia overnight oatmeal with a spoon on the table

 Listed below are all the ingredients you will need: